Chilaquiles with Salsa Verde

 - 1/2 cup crumbled queso fresco or mild feta cheese

 Put the tomatillos in a small saucepan and add water to barely cover them.
 Bring to a simmer over medium heat and cook until the tomatillos begin to soften, about 5 minutes.
-Add the chilies and garlic and continue cooking until the tomatillos are soft, about 5 minutes more.
+Add the chiles and garlic and continue cooking until the tomatillos are soft, about 5 minutes more.
 Remove from the heat.

-Using a slotted spoon, transfer the tomatillos, chilies and garlic to a blender; reserve the cooking liquid.
+Using a slotted spoon, transfer the tomatillos, chiles and garlic to a blender; reserve the cooking liquid.
 Add the chopped onion and 1/2 cup of the cooking liquid to the blender and process until well blended, leaving some texture.

 In a large fry pan or cazuela over medium-high heat, warm the oil until it is shimmering but not smoking.
 Pour in the tomatillo mixture all at once and stir vigorously.
 Stir in an additional 1/2 cup of the reserved cooking liquid along with the 1/2 tsp. sea salt.
 Reduce the heat to low and cook, uncovered, until the sauce thickens, about 10 minutes.
 Add more liquid if necessary.